Functions

 • f: The polynomial or function

-• v::ValuationTangent{S,T}: A reference tangent vector
+• v::ValuationTangent{S,T,N}: A reference tangent vector

 • gradient_indices: Indices of coordinates for which to compute derivatives